Richmond Township

 Planning Commission Meetings:

-Meeting- As needed-Last Tuesday of each month 7:00 PM
+Meeting- Tuesday of each month 7:00 PM

 Richmond Township Building